 What are your least favorite places?

-Colombia because of the horrifying harassment and culture of acceptance I experienced there.
+Colombia because of the harassment I experienced there.
+The UK because its immigration officials are straight evil.
 Morocco, because the gender inequality grated on me.
 And (I’m sorry to say) Spain.
 I keep wanting to like Spain, especially since I speak some of the language and because so many people love it wholeheartedly, but every time I go I’m either disappointed or downright unhappy, especially in Catalunya, which seems to have the least friendly people in Europe.

-The UK and Canada are two other spots I’m unlikely to return to, but only because I was treated so poorly by their border officials, not because I actually dislike the places themselves.
+Canada is another spot I’m unlikely to return to, but only because I was treated so poorly by border officials, not because I actually dislike the place itself.

-I’m also bothered by much of the US, since there’s a certain sameness to it.
+I’m also not a fan of the US.
+There’s a certain sameness to it.
 Same stores.
 Same culture.
 Same constant sound of car traffic.
 And I really dislike all the billboards and advertisements that are constantly bombarding me there.
 Not to mention the politics, high priced healthcare, and inability to really get around without a car.

 Is there anywhere you don’t want to travel?